julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, February 22, 2025.
+Sunday, February 23, 2025.
 Quote of the day:

-> "Be thou the rainbow in the storms of life.
-The evening beam that smiles the clouds away, and tints tomorrow with prophetic ray." - Lord Byron
+> "The German national character is a favorite subject of character experts, probably because the less mature a nation, the more she is an object of criticism and not of history." - Karl Wilhelm Friedrich Schlegel